 The answer is data-mining bias.
 As a trading system developer tests more ideas, new or modified, data-mining bias increases, and at some point, it becomes so large that the probability of discovering a true edge via backtesting gets close to zero.
 This counter-intuitive notion that the frequent use of backtesting decreases the chances of success is illustrated in the figure below:

 In the above figure, “a” is in general a non-linear function of N and of other parameters that assumes a value of less or equal to 1.
 This means that the probability P tends to 0 as N becomes large.
-Essentially, those that backtest constantly have very low chances of finding an edge.
+Essentially, those who backtest constantly have very low chances of finding an edge.
 This includes machine learning programs that mine data relentlessly until something is over-fitted in the in-sample and curve-fitted in the out-of-sample by chance (See this article for more details.)

 The conclusion is that traders should use backtesting only when there is a good idea to test.
 The idea must be as unique as possible.
 Then, the objective should be to try to debunk it, not prove that it is good by adding more filters and conditions.
 One of the fundamental problems for users of backtesting is that they try to prove that an idea is good when they should be trying exactly the opposite.
 The reason for this, which is also a counter-intuitive notion, is that there are very few edges, and the probability that any one idea you backtest is a fluke is close to 1 to start with.